effExTeam/SMEFT-EWPO-Higgs/README.md

 This repository presents the supplementary material of the article arxiv:{put here}.

 2D posteriors and the tri-plots (with correlations) for all the BSM scenarios are shown here.
 The procedure of generating SMEFT matching results using CoDEx is demonstrated.
-The Bayesian fit results for all the BSM models using OptEx are provided.
-The inference of 2D posteriors using the Bayesian fit results and the SMEFT matching results is demonstrated.
+The Bayesian fit results for all the models using OptEx are provided.
+The inference of 2D posteriors using the Bayesian fit results and the SMEFT matching results are demonstrated.

 Following files/folders are available in this repository: